MicrosoftDocs/Viva/Viva/insights/advanced/analyst/attribute-clones.md

 >[!Note]
 >If you use the workbench via a partition, the Organizational Data tab may not be available to you yet, and you won’t be able to delete.
 This tab should become available to you within the next few weeks.

 Before you delete, ensure that the clone isn’t being used in any recurring queries.
 If you delete a clone that is being used in active recurring queries, that query deactivates.
-Once you delete, the clone is removed and there is no opportunity to recover.
+Once you delete, the clone is removed and there's no opportunity to recover.

 ### Known bugs
 There are no known bugs today.